sync4j/sync4j/README.md

 sync4j is a Java library for synchronizing files and folders.

-It is designed as a replacement of famous [rclone](https://rclone.org/) tool in development.
+It is designed as a replacement of the famous [rclone](https://rclone.org/) tool as a reusable library.
-*rclone* is a very impressive command line program to manage files on cloud storage ... but has some drawbacks when used in applications.
+*rclone* is a very impressive command line program to manage files on various cloud storages ... but has some drawbacks when launched from an application.
-Typically, the root cause of this alternative project is *rclone* stops sending progress data on stdout when it is used, for instance in a Docker container with no tty, making it unusable in applications that need to track progress of long synchronizations.
+Typically, the root cause of this alternative project is *rclone* command line tool stops sending progress data on stdout when it is used, for instance in a Docker container with no tty.
+It's http API (launched with `rclone rcd`) misses clear documentation and some important features like file exclusions remains unsupported (or at least undocumented).
+This makes it unusable in application development if you need to track progress of long synchronizations and exclude files, which seems to be a common use case.

 ## Features